Overview

 Item 2 – Material Changes

-This Brochure dated March 26, 2026, represents the annual amendment to the Brochure for Equity Wealth Partners,
+This Brochure dated May 17, represents an amendment to the Brochure for Equity Wealth Partners, LLC.

 A copy of Equity Wealth Partners, LLC’s ADV Part 2 is available by request without charge to you.
 Simply call us at